 1946 – The Basketball Association of America was formed in New York City, NY, with eleven teams.

-1962 – The first Meijer “Thrifty Acres” opened on Grand Rapids, MI.
+1962 – The first Meijer “Thrifty Acres” opened in Grand Rapids, MI at the corner of 28th Street and Kalamazoo Avenue.

 1968 – Senator Robert F. Kennedy died at 1:44 am in Los Angeles after being shot by Sirhan Sirhan.
 Kennedy was was shot the evening before while campaigning for the Democratic presidential nomination.